Edwardsburgh/Cardinal: Newport

 Newport was a planned town located between Johnstown and New Wexford which never ended up becoming fully established.
 According to some records, the town was also sometimes referred to as New Jerusalem.
 The proposed village was to be where the current of the Battle of the Windmill National Historic Site is located, often referred to as Windmill Point.
 The Crown originally granted the land to two Loyalists, John Dulmage and Thomas McIlmoyle, who sold the land to a farmer named Joseph Bass in 1809.
 Bass held onto the land for five years before selling it off to Solomn Snyder in 1814.
 Snyder divided 27 and a half acres of his water front property into town lots, declaring this was to become a new town called Newport, Ontario.
 At the time, the King's Highway (Ontario Highway 2) would have run parallel to the shoreline past the windmill.
 At its peak, Newport had around ten stone buildings or structures including the windmill, all of which would've been located on what is now Windmill Road.
-These structures included a stone, one-room schoolhouse, which was called S.S #3 North Channel School, a three-story stone building which contained both a tavern and general store, as well as a storehouse and two-storey carriage barn.
+These structures included a stone, one-room schoolhouse, which was called S.S No. 3 North Channel School, a three-story stone building which contained both a tavern and general store, as well as a storehouse and two-storey carriage barn.
 The remainder of the structures here were family homes.